Ziphil/ZpdicOnlineNova/client/document/en/akrantiain/overview.md

 ## Try
 The following is an example of a Akrantiain source code.
-Click the “Try” button at the right bottom to open the Akrantiain execution window, where you can edit and run a code.
+Click the ‘Try’ button at the right bottom to open the Akrantiain execution window, where you can edit and run a code.
 ```akrantiain-try
 @FALL_THROUGH
 sz = "s" | "z"